DeanLeong/sql-intro-lesson/readme.md

 ![relational db](https://cloud.githubusercontent.com/assets/25366/8589355/2646c588-25ca-11e5-9f2d-3d3afe8b7817.png)

 ## Ok, so we know about Databases, but what is SQL?
-Intro (10 mins)

 Let's review: at it's simplest, a relational database is a mechanism to store and retrieve data in a tabular form.
 Spreadsheets are a good analogy!
 But how do we interact with our database: inserting data, updating data, retrieving data, and deleting data?
 That's where SQL comes in!